junxit/us-congress-bills-115/metadata.md

 - 2018-12-03 — Placed on the Union Calendar, Calendar No. 827.
 - 2018-12-03 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-1061.
 - 2018-12-03 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-1061.
+- 2018-12-19 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. McClintock objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2018-12-19 — Considered under suspension of the rules. (consideration: CR H10302-10303; text: CR H10302)
+- 2018-12-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6602.
+- 2018-12-19 — Mr. McClintock moved to suspend the rules and pass the bill.
+- 2018-12-20 — Considered as unfinished business. (consideration: CR H10500)
+- 2018-12-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-20 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 382 - 9 (Roll no. 473).
+- 2018-12-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 382 - 9 (Roll no. 473).